cnshing/code-server-lan/README.md

 ## Notes
 Since our reverse proxy is installed in a docker container, this container must be running for us to securely connect to code-server.<br/>
+It shold also be possible to set this network configuration without docker.